-Ensuring effective arrangements are in place for the discharge of the head of paid service function
+Ensuring effective arrangements are in place for the discharge of the head of paid service function.

-The Chief Executive is also the Council's Head of Paid Service.
-Being the main link between Council Members and Officers promoting positive and open communications between Members and Officers and ensuring strategic priorities are implemented in an appropriate and accountable manner.
+The Acting/Temporary Chief Executive is also the Council's Head of Paid Service.
+They are the main link between Council Members and Officers promoting positive and open communications between Members and Officers and ensuring strategic priorities are implemented in an appropriate and accountable manner.

-The Head of Human Resources and Organisational Development and all staff within his staffing structures advise and assist the Chief Executive in the discharge of this role, including all employment policy and practice matters, organisational development for the Council's workforce and industrial relations.
-The Head of Human Resources and Organisational Development and his staff are appropriately qualified and experienced.
+The Head of Human Resources and Organisation Development and all staff within their staffing structures advise and assist the Acting/Temporary Chief Executive in the discharge of this role, including all employment policy and practice matters, organisational development for the Council's workforce and industrial relations.
+The Head of Human Resources and Organisation Development and their staff are appropriately qualified and experienced.

-Undertaking the core functions of an audit committee, as identified in CIPFA's Audit Committees: Practical Guidance for Local Authorities
+Undertaking the core functions of an audit committee, as identified in CIPFA's Audit Committees: Practical Guidance for Local Authorities.